mr-shaheer/Agentic_Researcher/README.md

 All of this is orchestrated by a central supervisor agent built on the **OpenAI Agents SDK (v0.17.5)**, running on **Google Gemini** models via Gemini's OpenAI-compatible endpoint.

+You can drive the whole pipeline from the terminal, or through a **ChatKit-powered web chat UI** — a FastAPI server streams agent responses straight into a browser-based chat widget, so the same Planner → Researcher → Writer pipeline is now just a conversation away.

-> Think of it as hiring a research assistant who never sleeps, never skips sources, and always delivers on time.
+> Think of it as hiring a research assistant who never sleeps, never skips sources, and always delivers on time — and now has an office you can walk into.

 ---